Pandoa/ZipIt/README.md

 {
     if (bSuccess)
     {
-        // "NumberOfFilesUnzipped" have been zipped.
+        // "NumberOfFilesUnzipped" files have been zipped.
     }
     else
     {